llvm/llvm-project/clang/docs/UsersManual.rst

    * ``promoted`` Implementation of complex division using algebraic formulas at higher precision.
 Overflow is handled.
 Non-finite values are handled in some cases.
-If the target does not have native support for a higher precision data type, an implementation for the complex operation will be used to provide improved guards against intermediate overflow, but overflow and underflow may still occur in some cases.
+If the target does not have native support for a higher precision data type, the implementation for the complex operation using the Smith algorithm will be used.
+Overflow may still occur in some cases.
 NaN and infinite values are not handled.

 .. option:: -fcx-limited-range: